The Long Road to Freedom: African-Americans in the Shenandoah Valley – The Centuries-Long Journey from Slavery through Civil War to Civil Rights

 The cost will be $27 for members; $30 for non-members.

 ALL COLLEGE AND HIGH SCHOOL STUDENTS WILL BE ABLE TO ATTEND FOR FREE (but still must pre-register).
+For student registration, click HERE or the red button below.

 Lunch will be on your own.
 Space will be limited, and pre-registration is required.
-To register, click the button below or call the SVBF at 540-740-4545.
+To register, click the blue button below or call the SVBF at 540-740-4545.

 Schedule for the Day: